V04 for a low-risk first purchase

 Use the 2-hour free trial for VMOS cloud login checks, app installs, first device tests, and basic workflow validation before you choose a monthly, timed, or premium plan.

-Review the quick summary here, then visit the price page for a fuller comparison of plans, Android 14 / 15 / 16 options, specs, and billing.
+Review the quick summary here, then visit the price page for a fuller comparison of V04, V06, V08, premium options, Android 14 / 15 / 16 specs, IP costs, and billing.

 In practice, it usually signals demand for higher-end performance, real-device style options, or heavier business and social operation workloads rather than just the lowest-cost starter tier.